michaelhball/discogs_alert/README.md

 To create an access token, go to your Discogs settings and click on the [Developer](https://www.discogs.com/settings/developers) tab.
 There is a button on this page to generate a new token.
 For now, just copy this token to your computer.

-### Pushbullet

-This project uses Pushbullet for notifying you once a record you are searching for has gone on sale.
-You can choose exactly how you want to receive these notifications (i.e. on which device), but you first need to create a [Pushbullet](https://www.pushbullet.com/) account.
-After signing up, make sure to install Pushbullet on all devices where you would like to receive notifications.

-Once you've created an account, simply navigate to your [settings](https://www.pushbullet.com/#settings) page and create an access token.
-As before, copy this token to your computer.

-NB: when using pushbullet, please note that you'll need to open the pushbullet mobile or web app once a month.
-If you don't, the notification service won't work, as it deems you to have a 'dead' account.

-NB: support for more notification options is coming soon!
-Please bear with me (or open a PR!)

 ### Creating your wantlist

 There are two different ways you can create a wantlist: 1) by connecting to one of your existing Discogs lists, or 2) by creating a local JSON file.
 The first option is easier, faster, and fits within your regular Discogs workflow, while the latter enables more expressivity as you can specify fine-grained filters (e.g. price, media/sleeve quality) for each release.
 I plan to add this level of control to the Discogs list approach shortly, so I intend for that to completely replace the need for a local file.